nuxt/website-v2/content/en/guides/concepts/nuxt-lifecycle.md

 Dynamic SSR (`nuxt start`)

-or Static Site Generation (`nuxt generate`).
+or Static Site Generation (`nuxt export`).

 ## Lifecycle

 ### Server

-For dynamic SSR, these steps will be executed for every initial request to your app on the fly
+For SSR, these steps will be executed for every initial request to your app

 - The server starts (`nuxt start`)

 When using static site generation, the server steps are only executed on build time, but once for every page that will be generated

-- The generation process starts (`nuxt generate`)
+- The generation process starts (`nuxt build && nuxt export`)

 - Nuxt hooks
 - serverMiddleware